Stationary two-qubit entanglement mediated by one-dimensional plasmonic nanoarrays: Effective model

 The NA investigated is that of silver nanoparticles (AgNPs).
 We assume that each AgNP in the NA is surrounded by a medium of dielectric constant $\epsilon_{m} \approx 2.98$.
 This leads to a single particle resonance frequency $\omega_{0} \approx 2\pi c/(480$~nm), obtained with the following Drude parameters: $\omega_{p} \approx 8.5472$~eV, $\varepsilon_{\infty} \approx 5$ and $\gamma_{p} = 0.018$~eV.
 Here, $\omega_{p}$ and $\varepsilon_{\infty}$ have been adjusted to reproduce typical LSPR values of an AgNP on silicon-based substrates \cite{Zadeh2017}.
 We consider two similar QD qubits, each with radius $r_{0} = 2$~nm (corresponding to $\mu_{QD} \sim 96$~Debye), spontaneous emission rate $\gamma_{i} = 2\pi \times10^{8}$~rad/s, and a transition frequency $\omega_{i} \approx \omega_{0}$, such as tunable cadmium-based core-shell quantum dots \cite{Deng2010}.

 As shown in Fig.~\ref{f2}, the plasmon-mediated couplings in Eq.~\eqref{e10} are affected by the number, $n$, of MNPs in the NA, at the driving frequency $\omega = \omega_{0}$ of the single MNP LSPR.
-Though the coherent coupling, $\tilde{G}_{ij}$, and the dissipative coupling, $\tilde{\Gamma}_{ij}$, are independent of the driving field intensity, they oscillate as the driving frequency $\omega$ is varied, reaching crests or troughs, depending on the value of $n$.
+Though the coherent coupling rate, $\tilde{G}_{ij}$, and the dissipative coupling rate, $\tilde{\Gamma}_{ij}$, are independent of the driving field intensity, they oscillate as the driving frequency $\omega$ is varied, reaching crests or troughs, depending on the value of $n$ (see Fig.~S2 of the SM \cite{Supp}).
 These mediated coupling rates have positive values at the crests and negative values at the troughs.
 The values displayed in Fig.~\ref{f2} are for $\omega = \omega_{0}$, since they are the optimal inter-qubit coupling rates when the QD-NA-QD system is driven resonantly at the single MNP LSPR.

 The polynomial fits in Fig.~\ref{f2} reveal the dependence of the NA-mediated interactions---$\tilde{G}_{ij}$ and $\tilde{\Gamma}_{ij}$---on the qubit-qubit separation.
 The fits show that the MNP array waveguide leads to mediated interactions with a nonlinear dependence on the inter-qubit separation, in constrast with certain plasmon waveguides \cite{Li2019}, where the mediated interactions have a linear dependence on the inter-qubit distance.
 Here, both $\tilde{G}_{ij}$ and $\tilde{\Gamma}_{ij}$ are quadratic in $d_{qq}-2r_{0}$, but the nonlinearity is more pronounced in $\tilde{\Gamma}_{ij}$, as shown in Fig.~\ref{f2} (b).
 This is likely due to differences in the number of hybrid plasmon resonances as well as other factors, such as plasmon damping and qubit-NA interactions at the driving frequency, $\omega = \omega_{0}$.